 - Sell items: Many of the products sold on Amazon are listed by private, third-party sellers rather than by Amazon itself.
 One of the best ways to sell on the site is by leveraging the Fulfillment By Amazon (FBA) program, which allows you to ship products to the company and have them handle the storage, packing, and order fulfillment.
 Check out our complete guide to making money as an FBA seller, which goes into detail about the different ways to succeed with the program.

-- MTurk: MTurk pays users for doing micro-tasks like moderating content, answering survey questions, and verifying information.
+- Amazon Mechanical Turk: Known as “MTurk,” this platform pays users for doing micro-tasks like moderating content, answering survey questions and verifying information.
 Businesses post tasks to the site and users select the ones they want to complete.
 You’ll be paid in cash through Amazon Payments or with Amazon gift cards, although it’s worth noting that pay rates can be depressingly low.

-- Amazon Merch: This program lets you design and sell products like custom t-shirts on Amazon.
+- Amazon Merch on Demand: This program lets you design and sell products like custom t-shirts on Amazon.
 The shirts are printed as they’re ordered and you get a royalty for each order.
 There’s no up-front cost to you.
 One user was averaging more than $3,000 a month in net revenue and working just two or three hours per day.